-- Technology Toolkit for Telecommuting and Remote Work: There are many collaboration tools now available to support our distributed workplace including instant messaging, Google Drive, Box and video conferencing.
+- Work Anywhere Toolkit: There are many collaboration tools now available to support our distributed workplace including instant messaging, Google Drive, Box and video conferencing.
 UIT developed a toolkit to help teams stay connected no matter where your office may be.

 - Video Conferencing Etiquette: Whether you're working on main campus or telecommuting, you're likely using video conferencing to conduce more virtual meetings.
 To ensure virtual meetings are productive and inclusive of all participants, it's important to establish virtual meeting etiquette, for example, make it a rule that cameras are turned on during meetings so teams can see each other while they meet.